object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

         can be dealt with as a single unit.

     infix operator
-        A mathematical operator whose symbol is written between its arguments.
+        A mathematical operator whose symbol is written between its :term:`operands`.
         Examples include addition, subtraction, division and multiplication.

     instance